jaredboice/daniel-san/README.md

 // see the source code for real example cases of the following exposed funtions
-// there are also useful functions in the utility directory const criticalSnapshots = findCriticalSnapshots({ danielSan, terminalOptions }); // uses the criticalThreshold field const rulesToRetire = findRulesToRetire({ danielSan }); // finds rules with a dateEnd lower than the dateStart value for the projection const eventsWithProperty = findEventsWithProperty({ events: danielSan.events, propertyKey }); // eg. propertyKey: 'timeStart' const eventsWithValues = findEventsByPropertyKeyAndValues({ events: danielSan.events, propertyKey, searchValues }); // eg. propertyKey: 'group', searchValues: ['Group 1', 'Group 2']
+// there are also useful functions in the utility directory const criticalSnapshots = findCriticalSnapshots({ danielSan, criticalThreshold }); // uses the criticalThreshold field const rulesToRetire = findRulesToRetire({ danielSan }); // finds rules with a dateEnd lower than the dateStart value for the projection const eventsWithProperty = findEventsWithProperty({ events: danielSan.events, propertyKey }); // eg. propertyKey: 'timeStart' const eventsWithValues = findEventsByPropertyKeyAndValues({ events: danielSan.events, propertyKey, searchValues }); // eg. propertyKey: 'group', searchValues: ['Group 1', 'Group 2']